-Edited by Debbie, Lynn, Eng, Anonymous and 4 others
+Edited by Debbie, Lynn, Eng, Rob and 3 others

 You have been dating for a year.
 At first, you said to yourself that he or she was the one.
 But now you are having second thoughts about things.
 Should you just ignore it?
 How can you know if you should break up?
 Ignoring danger signs in a relationship is like ignoring warning signals on your car's dashboard.
 The problem will not go away, and it might get worse.
 What are some of the bad signs in a relationship you don't want to avoid?

 - 1Things are moving too fast.Trouble can occur when things are moving too quickly.
 Emailing, talking online, and on the phone can be more powerful than face to face because you can get way too personal fast.
 Don't rob yourself of the chance to get to know each other.
 A courtship should not be like a weed that sprouts up fast and then withers.
 It should be like a precious plant that takes time to grow.Advertisement

 - 2He's Critical and Belittling.Does he or she always say mean things to you, treating you badly?Advertisement

 - 3He's Got a Temper.When you have arguments, does he shove or hit you?

 - 4Being Secretive.Does he not want others to know you are dating?
 There may be legitimate reasons for a couple to want some privacy, but if it is always a secret than that can spell out trouble.